Brisco Road Interchange Project

 - Completes intersection improvements Camino Mercado and US 101

-- Completes intersection improvements at Grand Ave and US 101
+- Completes intersection improvements at north and southbound ramps at Grand Ave and US 101

 - Completes bridge widening on Grand Ave

 - Estimated cost $14,000,000

 - Undercrossing Exhibit

 - Relocates the northbound ramps at Brisco to West Branch Street at Rodeo Drive

 - Completes intersection improvements at Grace Lane and Rodeo Drive